Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 That isn’t the case anymore.
-Elementary OS has really come into its own.
-If you’re sitting on the fence wondering if now’s the time to make the switch from your current Linux operating system, there are quite a few reasons the answer might be Yes.
+In the newer releases, elementary OS has really come into its own.
+If you’re sitting on the fence wondering if now’s the time to make the switch, there are quite a few reasons the answer might be Yes.

-1. It Has a Clear Identity and Vision
+1. elementary OS Has a Clear Identity and Vision

 The difference between most Linux operating systems (“distros”) is hard to describe to people.
 Fedora, openSUSE, and Ubuntu all provide largely the same software.
-Yes, they don’t use the same package formats and choose different defaults, but you could spend the better part of one or two podcast episodes discussing the differences and still not walk away with a clear answer.
+They may not use the same package formats or provide identical default experiences, but you could spend the better part of one or two podcast episodes discussing the differences and still not walk away with a clear answer.

-That isn’t the case with Elementary OS.
+That isn’t the case with elementary OS.
 This Linux operating system has its own desktop environment (called Pantheon, but you don’t need to know that).
 It has its own user interface, and it has its own apps.
-Technically, you can run Elementary OS software inside another distro, but there isn’t much reason to do so.
+This all makes elementary OS instantly recognizable.

-This means once you learn how to use one Elementary OS app, you’ve largely figured out how to use the next one.
+This means once you learn how to use one elementary OS app, you’ve largely figured out how to use the next one.
 I find it jarring to switch from a GTK-based app to a KDE one.
-Even going from a GNOME app to a GTK one like GIMP or LibreOffice can be jarring.
-Elementary OS isn’t immune to this issue, since you will likely need to install non-Elementary software at some point, but at least all of the software designed for Elementary is similar.
-As far as I’m aware, that’s not something any other Linux operating system can say.
+Even going from a GNOME app to a GTK one like GIMP or LibreOffice can be jarring. elementary OS isn’t immune to this issue, but at least all of the software designed for elementary is similar.

-Thanks to a lack of distractions, Elementary OS helps me stay focused.
-When I use KDE, I spend a little time each day tweaking various aspects of the interface.
+Thanks to a lack of distractions, elementary OS helps me stay focused.
+When I use the KDE Plasma desktop, for example, I spend a little time each day tweaking various aspects of the interface.
 I lose hours of productivity moving panels around, searching for themes, tweaking widgets, and altering applications.
 There’s this persistent thought that my desktop isn’t perfect yet, but with a few more tweaks…

 - The desktop isn’t customizable.